gozhen/ClusterShow/README.md

-## Cluster-show
+## ClusterShow
 ### A simple tool for data clustering and visualization.
 v_0.1

-This tool helps people to quickly understand a dataset.
+ClusterShow is a simple tool for general data analysis.
+It firstly performs clustering on the data, then visualizes the clustering result using heatmap on the original dataset and on the instance-instance similarity matrix.
+It helps people to quickly make some sense from a dataset.

-Written in Matlab, it combines different clustering and visualization algorithms.
+ClusterShow is Written in Matlab, and there are multiple optional clustering algorithms to choose from.

 ### Some Examples: